openhab/org.openhab.binding.zwave/doc/qubino/zmnhzd_0_0.md

 The ```system.battery-level6``` channel is of type ```system.battery-level``` and supports the ```Number``` item and is in the ```Battery``` category.
 This channel provides the battery level as a percentage and also reflects the low battery warning state.
 If the battery state is in low battery warning state, this will read 0%.
 ###  Rain Sensor
-Endpoint 7 receives and calculates rain rate.
-The rain rate is in range of 0.00 mm/h and 300.00 mm/h
+<p&gtEndpoint 7 receives and calculates rain rate.
+The rain rate is in range of 0.00 mm/h and 300.00 mm/h</p&gt

 Indicates the current relative humidity.